llnbn/llnbn/README.md

 ### Hi there, I'm Allan! 👋.
-I've a bachelor's degree in computer engineering.<br/>
+I have a bachelor's degree in Computer Engineering<br/>
-I'm enthusiast on competitive programming and computation theory.<br/>
+I am enthusiast on competitive programming and computation theory.<br/>
-I program mainly in C/C++ with a focus on the development of Embedded Systems.<br/>
+I program mainly in C/C++ with a focus on the development of embedded systems.<br/>

 💻 Project Manager @ Smart4i | IFPB.<br/>
 📖 Researcher @ GComPI | IFPB - CG